jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 knew he would not have time to develop it further.
 He did, however, have some funds available for a summer intern, and after seeing the work she did that week, he offered it to Kira.
-(As a result, she is now officially a college dropout and CZI software engineer.)
+(As a result, she is now officially a college dropout and software engineer at CZI, the Chan Zuckerberg Initiative.)
 That summer, under the guidance of Loïc, Stéfan van der Walt, and myself, Kira put together the first implementation of napari as you see it today.

 By late summer/early fall, although internally napari was quite a mess, as tends to happen in new, fast-growing projects, functionally it was already